reside-ic/reside-ic.github.io/content/blog/raxml_threading.md

 # Stacking

-So if throwing all our node's resources at a single job doesn't necessarily make that single job faster (indeed, perhaps the opposite), then what if we try and maximise throughput instead?
-Let's try filling a 32-core node with as many 16, 8, or 4 core jobs as will fit.
-It might be interesting to "almost fill" a node with three 10-core jobs, leaving a couple of cores spare too.
-And we'll see how they compare with single, similar-sized jobs, to see how much you lose by stacking.
-For simplicity, I am sticking on AVX2.
+So if throwing all a node's resources at a single job doesn't necessarily make that job faster (indeed, perhaps the opposite), then what if we try and maximise throughput instead?
+Let's try filling a 32-core node with as many 16, 8, or 4-core jobs that will fit, and look for the best average time-per-job as we sdtack thme.
+For simplicity, I'll limit to AVX2.

 {{< figure src="/img/raxml_multi.png" alt="RAxML with jobs stacked on a node" >}}

-Here the blue bar shows the solo job we did earlier, where the job (however many threads) has the whole node to itself; the other bars show the jobs that we ran simultaneously to fill the node up, and see how it copes with the stack.
+Here the blue bar shows the solo job we did earlier, where the job (however many threads) has the whole node to itself; the other bars show the jobs that we ran simultaneously to fill the node up, to see how they are affecting by the stacking.

-The results are a bit confusing here and there; the 10-core is a bit surprising, and we have more overhead of stacking up 4 and 8 core jobs than we might expect.
-The headline here is that stacking 16-core jobs, or 8-core jobs gets us an average of 4.6 hours per job.
-4-cores is a bit worse at 4.8 hours per job; 10-cores needs a deeper dig, coming out at 5.7 hours per job.
+The results are a bit confusing here and there; the 10-core is surprisingly erratic, and needs some deeper investigation.
+The overhead of stacking up 4 and 8 core jobs is a bit more than we might; perhaps those jobs are using more of the node than we think (as having the operating systme choose processor affinity is an approximate science), or perhaps there is something in the code of RAxML that I don't understand.

-This is all rather better than throwing all 32 cores at each job, which ends up towards 14.
+But the headline here is good even so: by stacking a pair of 16-core jobs, or four 8-core jobs, we get an average of 4.6 hours per job, which turns out the best.
+Just behind are eight 4-core jobs, coming out at 4.8 hours per job, and our curious 10-core runs end up at about 5.7 hours.
+This is all rather better than throwing all our cores at each job, which ended up towards 14 hours.

 # Conclusions and Limitations